It was a stormy night, the darkness so thick one could

 As a blow hit him in his head he slumped to the dirty floor, then they began to kick him all over his body he raised his two hands to cover kicks to his face but it didn’t make any difference when he made no movement, they left him and went back to different corners of the dark cell.
 Kolapo lay sprawled on the floor becoming less conscious of his surrounding; a tear trickled down his right eye as he laid unable to move gradually sinking into oblivion.

+a job at Mama Yetty’s beer parlour, loading and off loading crates of beer.
+Mama Yetty , a fat woman in her early fifties very popular in the area.
 It was one hot afternoon, his stomach growled as he carried the crates of beer into the shop, it was the last round of crates, as two crates were lifted to his head, he balanced it as he was about to step into the shop, he staggered and lost his balance he held on tightly to the crates but his attempt was futile as he landed on fours, broken bottles flying everywhere its content spilled all over.

 She screamed her eyes bulging from her fat face, ‘yee ori mi o’ she said and started to rise from her chair.